Video Over IP, Explained

 Who Uses Video Over IP and What are the Advantages?

 Broadcasters leverage video over IP technology in television studios for remote contribution, live interviews, return feeds, and backhaul as a more flexible and less costly alternative to satellite.
 Video over IP is also used in post-production for graphics, over the shoulder workflows for editing by remote teams, and more.
-Consumers use video over IP when streaming and viewing videos, television shows, movies, and more content over the internet.
+Consumers use video over IP when streaming and viewing videos, television shows, movies, and more over the internet.

 For corporate environments, video distribution over IP technology is used for internal video sharing and to help provide training to employees.
 The enhanced security, including firewalls, authorization, and encryption, is key for companies sharing sensitive content that should only be viewed by those within the organization.
 When it comes to defense workflows, control rooms and command centers leverage video over IP to monitor mission-critical situations.
 It’s also used for digital signage, video security, and video displays through IPTV.